heatblazer/recd2/README.md

     03.12.2016: Now program is plugin based.
 Recorder and server are separate.
     06.12.2016: Granulated project to smaller and added another to mailing list.
     09.12.2016: Now using IPC for messaging between plugins.
 Fast and simple.
+    15.12.2016: Now plugins have get and set Name functions to find them later.

 ## KISS FFT
     KISS FFT - A mixed-radix Fast Fourier Transform based up on the principle,